 These two experiences combined will prepare you to work with all ages of young children in both early childhood and elementary classroom settings.
 Student teaching will allow you to directly apply coursework and current child development research.

 Consider learning abroad as part of your early childhood major.
 As a learning abroad student, you’ll have the chance to immerse yourself in a different culture, advance your education, and gain the experience of a lifetime.

-Students have many learning abroad opportunities to choose from to fulfill general degree requirements, but the UMN semester in Montpellier, France, was specifically designed to include courses and opportunities for our major.
+Students have many learning abroad opportunities to choose from to fulfill general degree requirements, but the U of M semester in Montpellier, France, was specifically designed to include courses and opportunities for our major.
 No French language background required; major courses are all taught in English.

 Take teaching courses with a practicum, beginning through advanced French language classes, and electives in youth development and psychology.
 Study in this vibrant city with a centuries-old history of intellectual advances and social tolerance.
 Enjoy the college-town atmosphere, nightlife, and student-centered community.

 We're here to answer any questions you have about the program.